From Old English cumb

 or Old High German glas

 meaning "glass".
 This was an occupational name for a glass blower or glazier.

 Means "glass worker, glazier", from Old English glæs

-Means "a person who made or sold gloves" from Middle English glovere
+Occupational name for a person who made or sold gloves, from Middle English glovere

 From a nickname meaning "good", referring to a kindly person.